 The Alphabet of Pleasure: Complete Map of Erogenous Spots

 Explore the pleasure alphabet.
-Learn about G, A, P, PS, U and X-spots and how yoni massage unlocks deep somatic sensitivity.
+Learn about G, A, P, PS and U-spots and how yoni massage unlocks deep somatic sensitivity.

 Exploring your body is like learning a new language.
 Most people know the basics, but few understand the full depth of their own anatomy.
 Your body is a map of potential sensations waiting to be discovered.
 By understanding where these sensitive areas are, you can transform your personal experience and connection to yourself.
 This journey starts with simple curiosity and leads to a profound sense of embodiment.
 Through the practice of yoni massage, you can navigate this map with confidence and grace.